 If the property is sold within 5 years of possession, then the deduction which has been claimed earlier shall be added back in the income of the person in the year of sale.

-Apart from the above deduction, the person can also claim deduction for stamp duty and registration fees under Section 80C but within the bracket of Rs.
+Apart from the above deduction, the person can also claim the deductions for stamp duty and registration fees under Section 80C.
+However, it is subject to the bracket of Rs.
 1.5 lacs.
-Further, these expenses can be claimed only in the year in which the expenses have been incurred.
+Further, one can claim these expenses only in the actual year of incurring of these expenses.

-Section 80EE provides additional deduction in respect of interest on loan taken for residential house property.
-The maximum deduction allowed under this Section is Rs.
+In addition to the above deductions, Section 80EE provides deduction in respect of interest on loans for residential house property.
+The maximum allowable deduction under this Section is Rs.
 50,000/-

 Deduction Conditions under Sections 80EE

-- The amount of loan taken should be Rs 35 lakhs or less and the value of the property does not exceed Rs 50 lakhs.
+- The value of the property should not exceed Rs 50 lakhs.

-- On the date of sanction of loan, the individual does not own any other house i.e first-time house owner.
+- On the date of sanction of loan, the individual should not own any other house.
+In other words, he should be first-time house owner.

-- The stamp value of the property does not exceed Rs 45 lakhs.
+- The stamp value of the property should not exceed Rs 45 lakhs.

-- On the date of sanction of loan, the individual does not own any other house i.e first time home buyer.
+- On the date of sanction of loan, the individual does not own any other house i.e., he must be first-time home buyer.

-- The individual should not also be eligible to claim deduction under section 80EE if claiming deduction under this section.
+- The individual should not also be eligible to claim deduction under section 80EE.

 Brownie Point: Deduction for Joint Home Loan

-If the loan is taken jointly, then each of the loan holders can claim a deduction for home loan interest up to Rs 2 lakh each under Section 24 and principal repayment under Section 80C up to Rs 1.5 lakh each in their individual Income Tax Returns.
+If the loan is a joint home loan, then each of the loan holders can claim a deduction for home loan interest up to Rs 2 lakh each under Section 24 and principal repayment under Section 80C up to Rs 1.5 lakh each in their individual Income Tax Returns.

 Condition for claiming deduction on joint home loan

 Joint Home Loan can be taken by any two persons who are major and are of sound mind.
-There is no requirement that joint home loan can only be taken by the members of the family.
+Additionally, there is no requirement that a joint home loan can only be taken by the members of the family.